 A couple of weeks ago I invested my entire life savings in a quadcopter to take my photography to new heights (quite literally).
 Unfortunately, between work and the non-stop pouring rain here in Hong Kong, I had to wait a while before I could take it out for it’s first flight.
 Now of course, the first thing to keep in mind while flying these machines is that you need wide open spaces.
 Unless you have one of those pocket drones, do not fly them inside your home.

-Good Places To Fly A Drone In Hong Kong
+Best Place To Learn To Fly A Drone In Hong Kong

 Curious to know more about where people go to fly their drones, I asked the kind people of Reddit if they knew of any such places in Hong Kong.
 Within a couple of days, I had a fairly good idea of these places.

 I finally decided on Nam Sang Wai, a wetland area in the north-west of Hong Kong.
 In fact, from Nam Sang Wai (with its rustic, rural feel with a couple of abandoned houses) you can see the towering skyline of Shenzhen, China.
 I kid you not, it felt like I was in some post-apocalyptic movie.
 You know the one where the protagonist hopelessly wanders through the woods only to stumble upon a lost civilization in the distance.
 That’s what it felt like, especially knowing that I was carrying around a futuristic flying machine with me!

 - Read the manual properly, know your controls well.
 Sadly I crash-landed my quadcopter on the first day 🙁

 - Wait for a clear and calm day to fly.
 Even though your drone may come with GPS-lock, your heart will be in your mouth when you witness it fighting the wind.

 - Find a wide-open spot, away from trees, wires, buildings and people.
 You need to first understand how your drone responds to commands and how fast it flies.